The cost of no sweatshops: South Africa struggles not to be Bangladesh

 Nearly two decades after the end of white rule, Africa's biggest economy still has millions of unskilled workers, nearly 40 percent of its population living on less than $5 a day and half of adults out of work.

-Employers blame an uncompetitive, low-skill, high-wage economy with restrictive labour laws for keeping unemployment high.
+Employers blame an uncompetitive, low-skill, high-wage economy with restrictive labor laws for keeping unemployment high.
 Since 2000, real after-inflation wages in South Africa have risen 53 percent, while productivity fell by 41 percent.

-Labour laws place a heavy emphasis on collective bargaining and allow the Labour Ministry to mediate between unions and industry in a "Bargaining Council" to set minimum wages for specific sectors, which apply across an entire industry.
+Labor laws place a heavy emphasis on collective bargaining and allow the Labor Ministry to mediate between unions and industry in a "Bargaining Council" to set minimum wages for specific sectors, which apply across an entire industry.

 Small and medium-sized companies like the Newcastle textile firms complain that they are excluded from the negotiations and compelled to adopt wages agreed to by large, well-funded firms and big unions with political ties to the ruling ANC.